glenleach/terraform-aws-networking-ec2-state/README.md

+# Demo App – DevOps Bootcamp Training (TechWorld with Nana)
+This repository is part of the DevOps Bootcamp from TechWorld with Nana.

 ```

-# EKS Example
+# EKS Terraform Project

-This directory contains a Terraform configuration example for provisioning an [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) cluster on AWS.
-The example demonstrates how to use Terraform to automate the creation of a production-ready Kubernetes cluster, including supporting resources such as VPC, subnets, node groups, and IAM roles.
+This repository provides a modular and extensible Terraform configuration for deploying an Amazon EKS (Elastic Kubernetes Service) cluster on AWS.
+It includes all necessary infrastructure components such as VPC, subnets, IAM roles, and optional KMS encryption.

+---

 ## Features